apache/druid/docs/api-reference/supervisor-api.md

 ### Terminate a supervisor

-Terminate a supervisor of the provided ID and its associated indexing tasks, triggering the publishing of their segments.
-When terminated, a tombstone marker will be placed in the database to prevent reloading on restart.
+Terminates a supervisor and its associated indexing tasks, triggering the publishing of their segments.
+When terminated, a tombstone marker is placed in the database to prevent reloading on restart.

-The terminated supervisor will still exist in the metadata store and its history can be retrieved.
+The terminated supervisor still exists in the metadata store and its history can be retrieved.

 #### URL

-<code className="postAPI">POST</code> `/druid/indexer/v1/supervisor/{supervisorId}/terminate`
+<code class="postAPI">POST</code> `/druid/indexer/v1/supervisor/{supervisorId}/terminate`

 #### Responses